 The discipline of care for older adults involves huge numbers of professionals, each with their particular areas of expertise.
 These include community nurses, physiotherapists, occupational therapists, speech therapists, opticians, audiologists, palliative care nurses, physicians and social workers, to name but a few.
-You should endeavour to spend some time with these colleagues to ensure you understand the breadth and frequency of input that can be provided to the older adult, the effectiveness of such input, and the appropriateness of referral to these agencies.
-You should also take the opportunity to visit patients at their homes with other members of the primary healthcare team and to accompany the occasional patient to hospital clinics to gain a betterunderstanding of the 'patient's journey'.
+You should endeavour to spend some time with these colleagues to ensure you understand the breadth and frequency of input that can be provided to the older adult, the effectiveness of such input and the appropriateness of referral to these agencies.
+You should also take the opportunity to visit patients at their homes with other members of the primary healthcare team and to accompany the occasional patient to hospital clinics to gain a better understanding of the 'patient journey'.

 - Diagnosis of frequent falls

 - Tools for assessing cognitive impairment

-- Use of advance directives.
+- Differential diagnosis of immobility

-- Elderly man requests more analgesia for advanced hip osteoarthritis.
-He has declined a hip replacement because he is the sole carer for his disabled wife. - Woman with heart failure is dyspnoeic but cannot cope with the incontinence when she takes her diuretic medication - Phone call: Adult son is concerned that his elderly father is no longer coping safely with living alone.
+- An older man requests more analgesia for advanced hip osteoarthritis.
+He has declined a hip replacement because he is the sole carer for his disabled wife - A woman with heart failure is dyspnoeic but cannot cope with the incontinence when she takes her diuretic medication - Phone call: an adult son is concerned that his elderly father is no longer coping safely with living alone

-- Log entry about attending a multidisciplinary team meeting planning the hospital discharge of an elderly woman with dementia - Log entry about completing a care plan for a nursing home resident whose daughter has unrealistic expectations - Data gathering in a consultation with a garrulous patient giving an inconsistent and vague history - Mini-Mental State Examination.
+- Log entry about attending a multidisciplinary team meeting planning the hospital discharge of an older woman with dementia - Log entry about completing a care plan for a nursing home resident whose daughter has unrealistic expectations - Data gathering in a consultation with a garrulous patient giving an inconsistent and vague history - Mini mental state examination (MMSE)

-People at the End-of-Life
+People at the end of life

-This Topic Guide explores part of the RCGP curriculum, Being a General Practitioner.
+This topic guide explores part of the RCGP curriculum, Being a General Practitioner.
 It will help you understand important issues relating to end-of-life care by illustrating the key learning points with a case scenario and questions.
-It also contains tips and advice for learning, assessment and continuingprofessional development, including guidance on the knowledge relevant to this area of general practice.
+It also contains tips and advice for learning, assessment and continuing professional development (CPD), including guidance on the knowledge relevant to this area of general practice.

-Each Topic Guide is intended to illustrate important aspects of everyday general practice, rather than provide a comprehensive overview of each clinical topic.
-It should therefore be considered in conjunction with other Topic Guides and educational resources.
+Each topic guide is intended to illustrate important aspects of everyday general practice, rather than provide a comprehensive overview of each clinical topic.
+It should therefore be considered in conjunction with other topic guides and educational resources.